wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The aim of RefSeq is to provide non-redundant, curated data.
 RefSeq genomes are copies of selected assembled genomes in GenBank.
 Additionally, transcript and protein records are generated by several processes:

-- Computation via the [eukaryotic](https://www.ncbi.nlm.nih.gov/genome/annotation_euk/) or [prokaryotic](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/) annotation pipeline
+- Computation via the [eukaryotic](https://www.ncbi.nlm.nih.gov/genome/annotation_euk/) or [prokaryotic](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/) annotation pipeline.
-- manual curation
+- Manual curation.
-- transfer of information from annotated genomes in GenBank
+- Transfer of information from annotated genomes in GenBank.

 In contrast to GenBank, RefSeq records are owned by NCBI and can be updated to maintain annotation.
-The current release is 218 from 5 May 2023 and contains ~261 million proteins from ~134,000 organisms.
+The current release is 222 from January 8, 2024 and contains ~305 million proteins from ~145,000 organisms.

 The RefSeq accessions directly provide information on [molecule types](https://www.ncbi.nlm.nih.gov/books/NBK21091/table/ch18.T.refseq_accession_numbers_and_mole/?report=objectonly).
 For example, `NC_` accessions denote complete genomes, `NP_` accessions denote proteins in one genome, and `WP_` accessions denote proteins in multiple genomes.